 Flood clean-up assistance and advice

-Never, drive, ride or walk through floodwater – the major cause of death during floods is by people entering floodwater, including kids playing in floodwater.
+Never, drive, ride or walk through floodwater.
+The major cause of death during floods is people entering floodwater.

 If your gas, electricity or water supply is damaged or disconnected, do not attempt to reconnect the service yourself.